taq/vim-jsearch/README.md

 ## Get import statement in place

-Just put the cursor under the class name and press `<C-P>`, the default mapping on normal mode.
-For example, if the word under the cursor is `BufferedReader`, when pressing `<C-P>`, the current line will be replaced with
+Just put the cursor under the class name and press `<leader>jp`, the default mapping on normal mode.
+For example, if the word under the cursor is `BufferedReader`, when pressing `<leader>jp`, the current line will be replaced with

 ```
 import java.io.BufferedReader;